 In cooperation with community partners, to enhance the quality of life for veterans and their families by delivering wide-ranging support through strong advocacy, steadfast assistance obtaining veteran benefits, warm referrals to county and community services, and gratefully honoring their memory.

 Because of the nature of our services, an appointment is usually required.
-Please contact our office at 610-213-4022 to schedule an appointment.
+Please contact our office at 610-213-4022 (phone or text) to schedule an appointment.

 The people of Montgomery County are grateful for the many sacrifices each veteran has made in service to our country for the cause of worldwide freedom.
 As a symbol of their appreciation, the Montgomery County Board of Commissioners extends certain free services and benefits to resident members of the Montgomery County Veteran Community.

 ^Wartime Service is important for most benefits, speak to a Veteran Service Officer for details.

 *Recipients of Expeditionary Service Medal for some conflicts in this period may have benefit eligibility.